rap2hpoutre/eye/readme.md

 This package current supports all Laravel versions `>=5.1`.

 If you are running Lumen, Laravel 5.0 or Laravel 4.2 and would like to use Eyewitness.io on those applications - please get in contact with us `support@eyewitness.io` and we'll organise to get you beta access to those packages currently under development.

-### Documentation

-For more information about the package - check out the docs at <a href="https://eyewitness.io/docs">https://eyewitness.io/docs</a>

 ### Security Vulnerabilites